Heat kernel and Green function estimates on affine buildings

-Later, Cartwright and \pl{M"lotkowski} \cite{carmlo} proposed a construction of spherical Fourier transform using geometric and combinatorial properties of buildings of type $\widetilde{A}_2$.
-The approach was extended by Cartwright \cite{car} to buildings of type $\widetilde{A}_r$ and by Parkinson \cite{park2} to all affine buildings.
+For exotic buildings of type $\tilde{A}_2$, Cartwright and \pl{Młotkowski} \cite{CarMlo} proposed a construction of the spherical Fourier transform using the geometric and combinatorial properties of the building.
+This approach was extended by Cartwright \cite{car} to buildings of type $\tilde{A}_r$ and by Parkinson \cite{park2} to all affine buildings.

-The result of the paper is Theorem \ref{th:4}.
-Let us give an outline of its proof: The application of spherical Fourier transform results in an oscillatory integral which is analysed by the steepest descent method.
-Thanks to some geometric properties of the support of spherical Fourier transform of $p(O, \cdot)$ the integral can be localized.
-Therefore, the proof amounts to finding the asymptotic of
+Let us now give a brief sketch of the proof of Theorem \ref{thm:4}.
+As usual, an application of the spherical Fourier transform results in an oscillatory integral.
+Thanks to some geometric properties of the support of the spherical Fourier transform of $p$, see Theorem \ref{thm:2}, the integral can be localized to $\{\theta \in \mathfrak{a} : \norm{\theta} \leq \epsilon \}$.
+Therefore, the proof reduces to establishing the asymptotic behavior, as $n$ approaches infinity, of

-uniformly with respect to $x \in \mathfrak{a}_+$ as $n$ approaches infinity.
-If $x$ lies on the wall of the Weyl chamber $\mathfrak{a}_+$, functions $\phi_n(x, \cdot)$ retain symmetries in the directions orthogonal to the wall.
-Close to the wall we take advantage of this by expanding $I_n$ into its Taylor series and using combinatorial methods we identify remaining cancellations.

-In \cite{ascht}, for each affine building of type $\widetilde{A}_r$, a particular nearest neighbour random walk was studied.
-Its spherical Fourier transform satisfies the key combinatorial formula that allows to avoid the analysis of cancellations (similar phenomena occurs in \cite{aj}).